jk-oster/voice-to-text-extension/Readme.md

 - open the browsers extension settings
 - click "load umpacked extension" and select the `dist` folder to install the extension
 - the options page should open automatically now

+## Contact & contribution
+If you need any support feel free to comment in de discussions or open up an issue.
+You can also contact me though my [website](https://jakobosterberger.com).
+Contribution, pull requests and suggestions for improvements are very welcome.